 Making risotto, to me, is like meditation.
 It involves all of your attention and focus on doing something so simple, repetitive and peaceful.
 It’s all about stirring the pot and adding the broth in intervals.
-Try this…you’ll end up in a trance that your family will probably knock you out of as they coming running into the kitchen cheering once they get a whiff of this baby cooking!
+Try this technique…you’ll end up in a trance that your family will probably knock you out of as they coming running into the kitchen, cheering, once they smell it cooking!

 You can use any feta you like.
 I like to use French or Bulgarian feta because they are extremely creamy and they have a remarkable flavor that you’ll love.
 They honestly do not taste like any other feta.
 They work so well with risotto, where that creaminess is the goal.

 6 C. chicken or vegetable broth, homemade

 2 T. olive oil